Puharesource/TitleManager/README.md

 #### Commands
 - /tm reload - Reloads the config.
 - /tm broadcast <message> - Sends a floating message to all players on the server.
-(Devide messages up into 2 with lines using <nl> inside of your message)
+(Divide messages up into 2 with lines using <nl> inside of your message)
 - /tm msg <player> <message> - Sends a floating message to a specific player on the server.
-(Devide messages up into 2 with lines using <nl> inside of your message)
+(Divide messages up into 2 with lines using <nl> inside of your message)

 #### Permissions
 - reload - `titlemanager.commands.reload`